BlockzeroLabs/aquafi-docs/source/pages/category2/aqua-token.rst

 ----------------------
 The Aqua token will allow users to:

-- have governance rights over almost all AquaFi related proposals and almost all AquaFi related decisions - e.g. change pool premiums - the exhaustive list is as follows:
+- Have governance rights over almost all AquaFi related proposals and almost all AquaFi related decisions - e.g. change pool premiums - the exhaustive list is as follows:

   - Governance will be executed through timelock contract.